entropicalabs/openqaoa-website/docs/hackatons/bath-challenge.md

 Our goal is to achieve the lowest cost value.
 How does the lowest cost change as we vary certain QAOA Parameters?

 What happens when you vary the number of layers $p$?
-And as you increase the number of vertexes?
+And as you increase the number of vertices?
 What can you tell about the size of the graph?
 And is there anything special when it comes to the initialization parameters?

 You can easily test many of these parameters through OpenQAOA workflow setters: